openkim/kliff/docs/source/modules/uq.rst

    In this implementation, we assume that the training dataset consists of many atomic configurations and the corresponding quantities.
-Note that the quantities corresponding to a single atomic configuration are **not** independent to each other.
-Thus, the resampling process to generate bootstrap dataset should not be done in data point level.
-Instead we should generate bootstrap dataset by resampling the atomic configurations.
+Note that the quantities corresponding to a single atomic configuration are **not** independent of each other.
+Thus, the resampling process to generate a bootstrap dataset should not be done at the data point level.
+Instead, we should generate a bootstrap dataset by resampling the atomic configurations.

-   The built-in bootstrap dataset generator function was setup to perform this type of resampling.
-Note that atomic configurations here is referred as compute arguments, which also contains type of data and weights to use.
+   The built-in bootstrap dataset generator function was set up to perform this type of resampling.
+Note that atomic configurations here are referred to as compute arguments, which also contain the type of data and weights to use.

    .. code-block:: python